Get your boat set for winter

 • Leaving all drawer and cabinet doors open will allow the air to filter around.

-• Leaving a small radiator onboard on a low thermostat will provide a little warmth.
+• Leaving a cabin heater on a low thermostat will provide a little warmth.

-• Empty the toilet and pump it dry to avoid that horrible job when the spring comes around.
+• Empty the toilet and pump it dry with a toilet pump to avoid that horrible job when the spring comes around.

 • Empty and sponge out the bilges.